agnesgrd/DeepEpiX/docs/docs/user/dataset.md

 ## 3️⃣ Load and Access Metadata

-When you click on **📥 Load**, the previous database memory will be cleared.

-After loading, **⚙️ preprocessing parameters** become accessible.
+When you click on **📥 Load**, the previous database memory is cleared and **⚙️ preprocessing parameters** become accessible.
-You can adjust these settings while exploring:
+You can adjust these parameters while exploring:

 - Metadata (`raw.info`)
 - Past annotations